gtri/upstage/docs/source/user_guide/how_tos/motion_manager.rst

 .. note::

     The stepped manager is more flexible to the kinds of things that can be detected.
-You can use :py:meth:`~upstage.motion.stepped_motion.SteppedMotionManager.add_detectable` to add anything with a
+You can use :py:meth:`~upstage_des.motion.stepped_motion.SteppedMotionManager.add_detectable` to add anything with a
     position.